cloudtrax/docs/api/vouchers.md

 The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error.
 On success, the API returns all vouchers for the given network.

 ##### example output
-In the following example, two new vouchers were specified during a "Create Vouchers" session in the CloudTrax Dashboard.
-The output, an array of vouchers, was returned on calling this endpoint.
-For the descriptions of individual fields, refer to the table [JSON detail](#json-detail-list).
+The following output from this endpoint lists two vouchers that were specified during a "Create Vouchers" session in the CloudTrax Dashboard.
+For a explanation of the meaning of the individual fields, refer to the table [JSON detail](#json-detail-list) below.

 ```` json
 {